Arlington Baptist University: Athletics

 The university participates as a member of the National Christian College Athletic Association, Southwest Region, Division II, and is a member of the Association of Christian College Athletics.
 The college fields intercollegiate teams, known as the Patriots, in baseball (men's), basketball (men's and women's), volleyball (women's), soccer (men's and women's), golf (men's and women's), and softball (women's).

 Campus

-Arlington Baptist University is the educational institution for the World Baptist Fellowship, which maintains its headquarters on the campus.
 An 8-foot bronze sculpture of J. Frank Norris (sculpted by Pompeo Coppini), founder of both the university and the Fellowship, is displayed on the campus.

 The campus is the site of the former Top O' Hill Terrace casino, which has been recognized with a Texas state historical marker.
 Historic features from the casino still present on the campus include a sandstone guardhouse, an iron gate, an open-air tea garden, and escape tunnels; the public is allowed to tour the facilities by appointment during normal business hours.